frankstar123/bdx/README.md

 #### Tables
+Create the holding tables for ledger and riskdata

     bdx\tables\rep_bdx_ledger.sql  Contains the transaction details that caused a change in ledger bdx\tables\rep_bdx_riskdata.sql Contains the actual risk data and version at the time of the change

 #### Triggers
+Create the trigger on the ledger table
     bdx\triggers\trigger_brcledger.sql
 __Creates a trigger on **brcledger** that on create captures the data at that point in time and versions it__

+#### Add trigger creation to the Infocentre post refresh scripts.
+The contents of 'bdx\triggers\trigger_brcledger.sql' should be copied to OpenGI.

 ## Testing
 To test the trigger the easiest thing to do is create an empty copy of the ledger table: